 Medtech Products Ltd. ("MP"), a male latex condom company with a manufacturing facility in Chennai, India, has developed a natural latex female condom.
 MP's female condom has been marketed under various names including V-Amour, VA Feminine Condom and L'Amour.
-USAID and Family Health International (FHI) are currently evaluating the MP female condom for consideration to move into Phase 3 clinical study.
-The manufacturing process has a CE mark for distribution in Europe and may be available in other countries.
+PATH, an international, nonprofit organization based in the United States, has a female condom product in early stage development.
+USAID and Family Health International (FHI) are currently evaluating the MP female condom for consideration along with the PATH woman's condom and FC2 to qualify for an in-depth Phase 3 clinical study evaluation.
+The MP product's manufacturing process has a CE mark for distribution in Europe and may be available in other countries.
 MP received the Indian Drug Controller approval in January 2003.
-The product has not received FDA approval nor has it been listed as an essential product by WHO.
+Neither the MP female condom nor the PATH woman's condom have received FDA approval or been listed as essential products for procurement by WHO.